 Vegan skin care

 Consumers continue to take interest in all-natural, organic beauty products.
-With the demand for cruelty-free, organic skincare growing 13% from 2016 to 2017, this boom can be expected to continue as more and more companies turn to the vegan way of life.
+With the demand for cruelty-free, organic skincare ‘spiralling’ and expecting to pass $3 billion in the US this boom can be expected to continue as more and more companies turn to the vegan way of life.

-Recently enjoying a 500% spike in search volume, dog clothes are set to be a big trend of 2018.
-Perhaps its unsurprising as a fifth of workplaces now welcome four-legged friends, making them similar to office mascots in need of a suitable rota of outfits.
+The trend for canine costumes looks set to continue, perhaps its unsurprising as a fifth of workplaces now welcome four-legged friends, making them similar to office mascots in need of a suitable rota of outfits.

 Small business ideas for the tech lover

 Are you an entrepreneur who has a passion for tech?
-Studies say that virtual reality (VR) is expected to help the UK entertainment industry hit £72 billion by the end of 2021.
+Studies say that virtual reality (VR) is expected to help the UK entertainment industry hit £72 billion by the end of this year.

-While creating VR products seems like a big investment that would require substantial funding, there are many virtual reality startup ideas you can capitalise on.
+While creating VR products as a business idea seems like a big investment that would require substantial funding, there are many virtual reality startup ideas you can capitalise on.
 Whether it be renting virtual reality headsets to other businesses, creating VR content for conferences or consulting on VR implementation, you can utilise this trend and your passion for technology to develop a profitable business.

 The business checklist that will make your idea into a reality